Starting a Foundation

 - Resources for starting a foundation

-- Membership in Council on Foundations
+- Membership in the Council on Foundations

 - Trust or corporation?